Tumor Lysis Syndrome Medication

 Medication Summary

 The management of tumor lysis syndrome, other than hydration and alkalinization, necessitates the administration of drugs to correct metabolic disturbances.
-Use of these medications must be instituted before the start of chemotherapy; the goal is to achieve optimal metabolic stability.
+Use of these medications should be instituted before the start of chemotherapy; the goal is to achieve optimal metabolic stability.
+Medications can be adjusted after the start of chemotherapy in response to the level of tumor lysis and/or metabolic disturbances.

-Allopurinol, a xanthine oxidase inhibitor, reduces the conversion of nucleic acid byproducts to uric acid, in this way preventing urate nephropathy and subsequent oliguric renal failure.[26]
+Allopurinol, a xanthine oxidase inhibitor, reduces the conversion of nucleic acid byproducts to uric acid, in this way preventing urate nephropathy and subsequent oliguric acute kidney injury.
+[28] An alternative to allopurinol for decreasing uric acid load is rasburicase (urate oxidase), which controls hyperuricemia by converting uric acid to water-soluble allantoin.
+[29, 30, 31, 32]

 Uricosuric Agents